groupe-sii/clea-cli/docs/more/make-it-progressive.md

 ## Structure

-Some of these files are generated or modified by the Progressive Web App support:
+These file are generated or modified by the Progressive Web App support option:

 - **src/public/index.html**: add <head> metadata for PWA support and Service Worker registration.
 - **src/public/manifest.json**: manifest file describing the application.